 They Lived on Kreitzer

-Charlotte Williamson (107 Kreitzer) (lighter suit) was a member of the League of Women Voters in 1940.
+Charlotte Williamson (107 Kreitzer) (in dress with lighter panel) was a member of the League of Women Voters in 1940.
 Here she, Jeanette Ramsey and Gertrude Hooten are planning actions by the League.

 Elizabeth Williamson (left) (107 Kreitzer) was in the Washington 4th grade historical play in 1940.

 You have to wonder whether the uniforms were not part of the attraction of the Red Cross.
 Here Florence Rust (center) is preparing surgical dressings with Mrs. William G. Read and Mrs. T.F.
 Campbell.
 Darwin and Florence lived at 108 Kreitzer.